Special Report: How Gaddafi scion went from reformer to reactionary

 "I got the impression of somebody who was very ignorant of this whole area of political economy, about the functioning of the world economy on a large scale but also how the World Bank, the IMF, WTO, how they worked," Wade said.
 "But he was very curious and genuinely concerned to learn."

 And Saif al-Islam's lack of expertise in economics and diplomacy was offset by savvy in military affairs.
-Wade organised a dinner at a restaurant for Saif al-Islam, the Libyan's girlfriend, a colleague and his colleague's wife, an expert in military defence who teaches at another university.
+Wade organized a dinner at a restaurant for Saif al-Islam, the Libyan's girlfriend, a colleague and his colleague's wife, an expert in military defense who teaches at another university.

 "At dinner she sat next to him and they had a long conversation.
 She came out saying: 'This guy is really well informed.'
 He clearly impressed her as a very knowledgeable person about those matters," he said.